-The Company is accelerating its site exploration activities for the Project with the goal of increasing the Project mine life at the expanded production levels of 440,000ktpa of Production Phase 2.
-The Company and SGS Canada are carrying out an exploration program to determine the ultimate extent and more rapidly increase the scale of the Project's mineral resources, while demonstrating the uniqueness of the high-purity quality of hard rock lithium mineralization at the Project.
+The Company is accelerating its site exploration activities for the Project with the goal of increasing the Project mine life at the expanded production levels of 440,000tpa of Production Phase 2.
+The Company own dedicated geological team and a QP from SGS Canada are carrying out an exploration program to determine the ultimate extent and more rapidly increase the scale of the Project's mineral resources, while demonstrating the uniqueness of the high-purity quality of hard rock lithium mineralization at the Project.
 The Company continued diamond drilling to define by prospective mineralized structures identified by historical mining, and surface trenching and representing a geological continuum with known deposits.

-The exploration objective is to increase estimated mineral resources by at least 50% by the end of 2021.
+The objective of the exploration program is to increase estimated mineral resources by at least 50% by the end of 2021.

-This workstream has been led by the Company's own dedicated geological team.
-Therefore, it does not impact the Xuxa Mine pre-construction workstreams.
-Following the completion of the pre-construction activities of the Xuxa Mine involving geotechnical and geohydrology drilling, the drilling rigs on site will be redeployed to conduct this program.
+This workstream does not impact the Phase 1 Production pre-construction workstreams.
+Following the completion of the Pre-Construction activities of the Xuxa Mine involving geotechnical and geohydrology drilling, certain drilling rigs on site were redeployed to conduct this program.

 - In 2020, the Company's own geological teams continued to evaluate the potential of certain of the Project's deposits that were not included in the mineral resource estimate in the Feasibility Study Report.
 They evaluated two deposits with significant potential that were targeted for core diamond drilling campaigns.
-In 2021 the Company's geological team is expanding this exploration analysis by evaluating the potential of areas of the Lithium Properties in the south of the Project. - The Company focused the 2021 drilling campaign in particular on an area with pegmatite surface exposure that in the 2018-2019 drilling program yielded promising results. - SGS validated a drill plan with ~6,500m of diamond HQ drilling, mostly split between two pegmatites in the immediate geological vicinity of the Barreiro deposit, across its mineral concession border.
-In 2019, 350m of drilling was carried out in the area, intercepting 110m of pegmatite with an average grade of 1.6% Li2O and average thickness of 20m.
-An estimation was based on a drilling section that shows a continuity potential of high exploration value.

-• 50% of the drilling campaign has been completed thus far, with 31 holes (approximately 3,500m) drilled at 50m spacing.
-Additional RC drilling is planned in that target.
+In 2021 the Company's geological team is expanding this exploration analysis by evaluating the potential of areas of the Lithium Properties in the south of the Project. - The Company focused the 2021 drilling campaign in particular on an area with pegmatite surface exposure that in the 2018-2019 drilling program yielded promising results. - SGS validated a drill plan with ~6,500m of diamond HQ drilling, mostly split between two pegmatites in the immediate geological vicinity of the Barreiro deposit, and across its mineral concession border.
+In 2019, 350m of drilling was carried out in the area, intercepting 110m of pegmatite with an average grade of 1.6% Li2O and average thickness of 20m, demonstrating a exploration target of high interest. - 50% of the drilling campaign has been completed thus far, with 31 holes (approximately 3,750m) drilled at 100m x 50m spacing along a 500m open-ended portion of pegmatite dyke.
 Results are promising, with preliminary Li2O results with weighted average at 1.28% in the mineralized holes and pegmatites intersections "thickness" averaged 22m, with 30m in the middle of the deposit.
-Fresh rock start at 13m until 240m at depth.
-Based on the area's "brownfield status" (one of the deposits was a former artisanal mine) and the results thus far, SGS believes that the resource potential in this deposit could be approximately 15-18Mt (such range being conceptual in nature, since there has been insufficient exploration to define a mineral resource and it is uncertain if the target will ultimately be delineated as a mineral resource).
+Fresh rock started at 13m until 240m at maximum drill depth.
+Augmenting the 500m portion drilled thus far, some 220m of trenching successfully delineated a further continuous 1,100m of pegmatite dyke, which remains open-ended to the north.
+To evaluate the exposed pegmatite, an additional 3,000m of diamond drilling is planned on a 100m x 50m grid. - Based on the area's "brownfield status" (one of the deposits was a former artisanal mine) and the results thus far, SGS believes that the resource potential for this deposit could be approximately 15-18Mt (such range being conceptual in nature, since there has been insufficient exploration to define a mineral resource and it is uncertain if the target will ultimately be delineated as a mineral resource).